- A lagging indicator is an economic statistic that tends to have a delayed reaction to a change in the economic cycle.

 source: GFK Consumer Confidence Barometer | 30 November 2012

-Consumer confidence feel early in 2008, hinting at future falls in real GDP.
+Consumer confidence fell early in 2008, hinting at future falls in real GDP.

 Source: ONS NPEN